ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 1. Add the hostname to the /etc/hosts file.
 1. Set the static IP address.

-My Ansible playbook only handles the last four steps because I ran into a problem with the first login’s mandatory password change.
+My Ansible playbook only handles the last four steps because I ran into a problem with step three, the first login’s mandatory password change.
 I found playbooks using the sshpass command to handle the initial password change, but I could not install sshpass on my Mac.
 Long story.
+So, I still do step three manually, as well as step four, adding the SSH certificate to the host.

 ## Inventory
 Ansible needs an inventory of the target hosts for a playbook.
 Plus, my playbook requires a couple of variables for each host in the inventory.
-I found the DHCP addresses of each new host as it booted using my network scanner software, then added each host IP address to the list.
+I find the DHCP address of each new host as it boots using my network scanner software, then add the IP address to the list.

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/inventory.png" description="Ansible Hosts Inventory with Variables" %}